What is Android Auto?

 AS WE’VE ALREADY discussed in our guide to Apple CarPlay, if you’re in the market for a new car, you’ve no doubt heard the term Apple CarPlay and Android Auto.
 But just what is Android Auto, what does it do, and does it really matter if a car has it, or not?

 Android Auto is essentially a ‘light’ version of your mobile phone and its apps that’s accessible via the infotainment touchscreen.
-You can do things like use Google Maps, stream Spotify and Google Music and, of course, the usual stuff like scroll the phone book, make calls and send text messages with Google’s own voice dictation.
+You can do things like use listen to Podcasts, use Google Maps and third-party navigation such as Waze, stream Spotify and Google Music and, of course, the usual stuff like scroll the phone book, make calls and send text messages with Google’s own voice dictation.

-BMW, for instance, has only just incorporated Apple CarPlay in its new 5-series, but will not implement Android Auto.
 So, when shopping, and if it’s important to you, ask if the car has either or both Apple CarPlay and Android Auto.
+For a full list of Android Auto compatible vehicles, click here.

-Android Auto requires an Android mobile phone running Android 5.0 or later, a compatible car and USB cable.
-It can also work with either an aftermarket headunit or using the Android Auto app alone – known as car mode.
+Android Auto requires an Android mobile phone running Android 5.0 (Lollipop) or later, a compatible car and USB cable.
+A car mount is also a good idea as handling your phone when driving is illegal (though touching the screen when mounted is, in most states, legal).
+It can also work with either an aftermarket headunit (check compatible stereos here) or using the Android Auto app alone – known as car mode.
+There’s a full list of official questions and answers on Google’s Android Auto website.

 Android Auto requires a USB cable to make its connection with the infotainment, and the Android Auto app must be installed on your Android phone.
 The phone doesn’t have to be made by Google – it just needs to be running Android 5.0 or higher.

-Android Auto can only run through compatible USB ports.
-All USB ports in Audis are usually compatible, but the new Civic, for instance, can only do this over the USB port hidden under the centre console.
+Android Auto must also be run through a compatible USB port.
+All USB ports in Audis are usually compatible, but in the new Honda Civic, for instance, only the USB port hidden under the centre console will project Android Auto.

-The homescreen for Android Auto displays a set of cards, similar to the Google Now app, rather than a row of apps, like Apple CarPlay.
+The home screen for newer versions of Android Auto displays a row of apps similar to Apple CarPlay.
 If you’re a user of Google apps then you’ll have things displayed such as how long it will take to get to work/home, suggested quicker routes if there’s traffic, last song/playlist played and messages with a quick reply option.

 Because Android Auto uses Google Now voice recognition, its commands are similar.
 Here are some useful ones when driving: